tomiyee/appinventor-sources/appinventor/docs/markdown/reference/components/storage.md

 {:id="GoogleSheets.GotRowData"} GotRowData(*rowDataList*{:.list})
 : The callback event for the [`ReadRow`](#GoogleSheets.ReadRow) block.
-The `rowDataList` is a list of cell values in order of increasing column number.
+The `rowDataList` is a list of text cell-values in order of increasing column number.

 {:id="GoogleSheets.GotSheetData"} GotSheetData(*sheetData*{:.list})
 : After calling the ReadSheet method, the data in the range will be stored as a list of rows, where every row is another list of text, in `sheetData`.